sounj142/HLSoft.BlazorWebAssembly.Authentication.OpenIdConnect/README.md

 ## Run the application
 -	Run all three projects, you should have Identity Server on 5000, API on 5001 and Blazor App on 5005.
 -	Test the Log in, log out feature in app.
-You can use these two “awesome” accounts
+You can use these two “awesome” accounts: alice/alice , bob/bob